 TURN SOUND ON TO HEAR VIDEO

-ASF is a Member of the Following Drowning Prevention Committees and Task Forces
+ASF is a Member of Drowning Prevention Task Forces in Florida

 Florida has the highest number of drownings in the United States.